Export Data Using Iterators

 Overview

 Both Milvus' Python and Java SDKs provide a set of iterator APIs for you to iterate over the entities within a collection in a memory-efficient manner.
-For details, refer to With Iterators.
+For details, refer to Search Iterator.

 Using iterators offers the following benefits: